Kidnapping and murder of Lesley Whittle: Ransom discovery

 — —Transcript of one of the Dymotape messages left in the Whittle household following the kidnap of Lesley Whittle.

-At 6:50 a.m. the following morning, after her daughter failed to come for breakfast, Dorothy entered her daughter's bedroom only to find Lesley missing and the clothes she intended to wear at college that day still neatly folded upon a chair.
+At 6:50 a.m. the following day, after her daughter failed to come for breakfast, Dorothy entered her daughter's bedroom only to find Lesley missing and the clothes she intended to wear at college that day still neatly folded upon a chair.
 After searching the house for her daughter and discovering a door to the lounge connecting to the adjoining garage ajar, Dorothy picked up her telephone to ring Lesley's 28-year-old brother Ronald in the hope she was at his home, only to find it dead; she then rushed in her dressing gown to her car and drove to Ronald's house, where she learned from Ronald and his wife, Gaynor, that they had not seen Lesley that morning.
 The trio immediately drove back to her home.

 Upon their return, the trio discovered the phone lines had been cut and that only Lesley's dressing gown and slippers were missing.
 Gaynor then discovered the three coiled Dymotape ransom notes Neilson had placed in the lounge.
 The ransom notes were typed upon strips of red Dymotape in capital letters.
-These notes demanded a £50,000 ransom (the equivalent of approximately £380,000 as of 2025) for Lesley's safe return and instructed the family not to contact the police, but to wait for a telephone call at a phone box at the Swan shopping centre in Kidderminster that evening.
+These notes demanded a £50,000 ransom (the equivalent of approximately £390,000 as of 2026) for Lesley's safe return and instructed the family not to contact the police, but to wait for a telephone call at a phone box at the Swan shopping centre in Kidderminster that evening.
 Despite the kidnapper's threats of death if police became involved, Ronald immediately notified West Mercia Police of the kidnapping.